gijs-d/GitHub-Style-Avatar-Generator/README.md

 ## Getting Started

-To get started with the Multi-Monitor Background Creator, follow these steps:
+To run the GitHub Style Avatar Generator locally, follow these steps:

 1. Clone the repository or download the files.